SidTheKid007/Windfall-Challenge/README.md

 model = load('Windfall DS Challenge -- PTG/finalModel.joblib')
 model.predict(<Your Data>)
 ```
-In order to find the probability of new data producing over $20k over the next 5 years:
+In order to find the probability with new data:
 ```python
 from joblib import load
 from sklearn.ensemble import ExtraTreesRegressor model = load('Windfall DS Challenge -- PTG/finalPropensityModel.joblib')
 model.predict(<Your Data>)
 ```
-* <Your Data> needs to be formatted like the input data used to build the final model.
+* 'Your Data' needs to be formatted like the input data used to build the final model.

 ### Future Work
 * Removal of outlier donations (over 3.5 std deviations from the mean)